Gator-PASE/gator-pase.github.io/content/blog/25-09-12-Speaker-Profile1-AM/index.md

 Starting Fancy Comma gave Sheeva the opportunity to create something new in the science communications world, a company that doesn’t shy away from difficult or “political” topics.

-“The most rewarding aspect of building and leading Fancy Comma was building, from scratch, a small thought engine dedicated to the pressing issues of our time that never gets funded or talked about,” she explained.
+“The most rewarding aspect of building and leading Fancy Comma was building, from scratch, a small thought engine dedicated to the pressing issues of our time that never get funded or talked about,” she explained.
 “It is never "too political" to stand up for your values and for what is right.”

 Of course, navigating the intersection of science, marketing, and policy isn’t easy.
 “It’s tough!
 Indeed, these three things factor into all of our projects,” she said.
 “There's a lot more planning involved in this type of work than there is actual writing.
 As a result, I tend to read a lot — about science, the news, what is going on in the world, even public attitudes toward science and policies.”